 While we can't help with everything, one thing UniHomes can help with is making sure you know what you're doing with upcoming viewings.
 The process of viewing a student house should be exciting, but can be uncharted territory for some.
 That’s why we’re here to help.

-1. Know your group size
+Know your group size

+Have a chat with your potential future housemates and make a wish-list of the things you’d like from your next home.
 Once you think you’ve sussed out who’s dirty laundry you can tolerate over the next academic year, firm up your group size before enquiring or you’ll be wasting yours and the letting agents time.

 It’s tempting to get sucked in by the luxury kitchen and comfy sofas, but make sure you also pay attention to the room sizes.
 Although square footage can never be exact, ask if the smaller rooms come with a slightly cheaper weekly cost to sweeten whoever picks the short straw.
-You should also check if the bedrooms have enough storage space for your Nike collection, as well as a small study area to get the peace and quiet needed for course work and revision.
+You should also check if the bedrooms have enough storage space for your shoe collection, as well as a small study area to get the peace and quiet needed for course work and revision.
 Don’t be afraid to take realistic photos if the ones advertising the property were on the generous side.

 Speak to the current tenants

-5. Extra costs and hidden fees
+Extra costs and hidden fees

-6. Emergency points of contact
+Emergency points of contact

 Consider your commute

 Scope the local area

 Regardless of how perfect a property might seem, it’s important to find out if the surrounding areas are up to the same standard.
-What is the neighbourhood like?
+What's the neighbourhood like?
 Is there a decent supermarket close by?
 Are there nice places to eat and drink within walking distance?
 It’s a good idea to get off the bus a stop early so you can take a walk around and get a feel for the area and the local amenities.